 Planning to Hike the South Downs Way

 This will mostly depend on how many miles you can walk in a day.
-Experienced hikers will comfortable walk 20 miles a day, while beginners may want to take a more leisurely pace at 10-15 miles per day.
+Experienced hikers will comfortably walk 20 miles a day, while beginners may want to take a more leisurely pace at 10-15 miles per day.
 Give consideration to how many miles you’ve been able to walk in the past, and whether you’d like a relaxed trip, or more of a personal challenge.
-I personally wanted a challenge, and am used to walking 20 miles in a day, so I decided that hiking the South Downs Way in 5 days would be my goal.
+I personally wanted a challenge, and am used to walking 20 miles in a day, so I decided that walking the South Downs Way in 5 days would be my goal.
 However, it’s common for people to walk the South Downs Way in 7-10 days, so work out what’s best for you personally.

 Are you happy to camp along the way?
 In which case, you’ll need to account for carrying a tent, sleeping bag, mattress and other equipment.
 Or would you prefer to find accommodation, such as B&Bs, hotels and hostels?
 I did a mixture of both.
 I camped for two nights, and stayed in B&Bs for the other two nights.
 I wanted to experience solo camping (on a campsite – I’m not brave enough to wild camp alone!), but also wanted to make sure I got some good sleep in a proper bed.
 Your choice will influence how heavy your backpack is, so bear that in mind.
-Either, way, there is plenty of accommodation on the South Downs Way and I share my personal recommendations below.
+Either way, there is plenty of accommodation on the South Downs Way and I share my personal recommendations below.

 Technically, the South Downs Way officially starts in Eastbourne and finishes in Winchester.
-However, I felt it made more sense to start in Winchester and finish at the sea, in Eastbourne.
+However, I felt it made more sense to start in Winchester and finish at the sea in Eastbourne.
 I wanted to save the best bit till last (the Seven Sisters) and look forward to reaching the ocean on my last day.
 Logistically, it also made more sense for me to start in Winchester as the train journey from my home in Devon was much more straight-forward.
 So really, you can choose to start at either Eastourne or Winchester – whatever works!

 Both Winchester and Eastbourne have excellent connections via train, so unless you have someone who can meet you at either end, it probably makes sense to use the train lines to get to and from the South Downs Way.

 The answer depends entirely on how hard you want to make it.
-I wanted a challenge, so I challenged myself to complete the South Downs Way in 5 days, but if you want a more lesisurely trip, you can tackle the trail at your own pace, whether that’s 5 days, 7 days, 10 days, or even completing it in sections across the course of a year.
+I wanted a challenge, so I challenged myself to hike the South Downs Way in 5 days, but if you want a more lesisurely trip, you can tackle the trail at your own pace, whether that’s 5 days, 7 days, 10 days, or even completing it in sections across the course of a year.

 Yes.
 While there are many long, flat stretches on the trail that make for pleasant, easy walking, you’ll also have to tackle some fairly steep ascents too.
 But rest assured, the views at the top are always worth it!